Corey Seager Player Props: Rangers vs. Angels

 Corey Seager At The Plate

-- In 37 games this season (49.3%), Seager has picked up an RBI, and in 17 of those games (22.7%) he had more than one.
-He has also driven home three or more of his team's runs in nine contests.
+- In 48.7% of his games this season, Seager has notched at least one RBI.
+In 17 of those games (22.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in nine contests.

-- In 38 of 75 games this year, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.